atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 Objective: Log a warning message if the record is not found in the database.

-1. Drag a ?Log? activity from the Activity Bar -> General-> Log onto the canvas and connect to FetchCustomerRow activity.
+1. Drag a 'Log' activity from the Activity Bar -> General-> Log onto the canvas and connect to FetchCustomerRow activity.
 Rename the activity to 'LogMessageWarnNotFound'.

 ![](/images/1Kb_Image_41.gif)